Cellulosic browning of carpet often becomes an eyesore and spoils the interior and the overall look of a room.

 The browning usually happens to carpets that are made of natural filament fibers, or in simple words threads that are cellulosic such as cotton, linen and jute.

-The main reason behind cellulosic browning is caused by over-wetting of the carpet or a slow drying process which makes a natural sugar substance called lignin present in the material to get dissolved and ultimately rise to the surface of the carpet.
+The main reason behind cellulosic browning is caused by over-wetting of the carpet.
+The resulting slow drying process can make a natural sugar substance called lignin, which is present in the material, to get dissolved and ultimately rise to the surface of the carpet.

-After the material has been determined it is important to remember that the cleaning products used should be of an acid or neutral base, if alkaline product is used for cleaning then it should immediately be rinsed off with an acidic side cleaner.
+After the material has been determined it is important to remember that the cleaning products used should be of an acid or neutral base.
+If an alkaline product is used for cleaning then it should immediately be rinsed off with an acidic side cleaner.

 One must keep in mind that there are other factors such as humidity, the water used for cleaning and expertise that can affect the carpet.

 It is always a good idea to get a professional carpet cleaner to make sure that inconvenience such as cellulosic browning does not occur.
 An even a better idea is to get the brown carpet stains removed by a professional rather than trying home remedies.